Koret Fellowship Program

 Undeclared Engineering major, Class of 2020

-I do not yet have a specific “dream job” in mind, but I knew I wanted a career in computer engineering before I entered college.
+I do not yet have a specific “dream job” in mind, but I know that I wanted a career in computer engineering.
 The world is quickly transforming into a highly advanced technological world, and the technology of computer science and engineering undoubtedly made numerous advances possible in many different fields.
-Since the world is increasingly becoming more dependent on technology (which is not a bad thing!), I believe that I would be able to best positively contribute to the world if I studied computer science and engineering.
+Dr. McCully’s research project allowed me to gain hands-on experience with coding and working with various computer programs that I would not have gain from my classes.
+After completing this summer’s research project, I am more confident with using the command line of a computer, which will be very useful in my future career as computer engineers often use the command line in their line of work.

-I also have an interest in biology, and I am considering minoring in biology.
-So, this research project is a perfect opportunity to see how biology and computer engineering can be combined to make new advances.
-In addition, since this research project will be my first time conducting research, this will be a good opportunity to explore my interest in research and consider a future career in research.
-I plan to attend graduate school in the future as well.
+I also have an interest in biology, and I am considering a minor in biology or bioengineering.
+Dr. McCully’s research project was a perfect opportunity to see how biology and computer engineering can be combined to make new advances.
+In addition, since this was my first time working in a research lab, I was able to experience having a career in research is really like.
+By working with a diverse team, I was able to practice and refine soft skills such as communication and providing effective feedback.